ArtieLadie/RanglaPunjab/README.md

 ### Haveli

-Havelis were grand mansions that lined the landscape of a [pre-partitioned Punjab](https://southasiablog.wordpress.com/2014/01/03/religious-map-of-punjab-before-partition/).
+Havelis were grand mansions that lined the landscape of Punjab generations ago.
 Many of them have fallen into disrepair.
 Certainly beautiful reminants of an era gone by.

 ### Haveli 2